Zhang Yong (eunuch)

-Zhang Yong (1465–1529) was a Chinese eunuch who held a position of influence in the government of the Zhengde Emperor, emperor of the Ming dynasty, from 1506 to 1521.
+Zhang Yong (Note: Zhang Yong used the courtesy name Deting and the art name Shouan.)
+(17 August 1465 – 8 February 1529) was a Chinese eunuch of the Ming dynasty who held an influential position in the government of the Zhengde Emperor from 1506 to 1521.
 He was part of a group of eunuchs known as the "Eight Tigers" who had served the Zhengde Emperor since his childhood.
-When the Zhengde Emperor ascended to the throne in 1505, the "Tigers" were given promotions and gained significant power within the Forbidden City.
+When the Zhengde Emperor ascended to the throne in 1505, the Tigers were given promotions and gained significant power within the Forbidden City.
 Zhang specifically commanded the artillery of the Beijing garrison.
-After the Zhengde Emperor's death, Zhang lost his positions and titles and was relocated to Nanjing.
+After the Emperor's death, Zhang lost his positions and titles and was relocated to Nanjing.

 Biography

-Zhang Yong was from Baoding, a city in the northern Chinese province of Hebei.
-He served as a eunuch under Zhu Houzhao, the young son of the Hongzhi Emperor and the crown prince.
+Zhang Yong was born on 17 August 1465 in Baoding, a city in the northern Chinese province of Hebei, during the Ming dynasty.
+He entered the imperial palace as a eunuch at the age of 10 and, in 1496, was assigned to serve Zhu Houzhao, the young son and heir apparent of the Hongzhi Emperor.
 In 1505, the Hongzhi Emperor died and Zhu Houzhao ascended to the throne as the Zhengde Emperor.
-Unlike his father, the Zhengde Emperor favored the eunuchs he had grown up with, particularly the group known as the "Eight Tigers", which included Zhang, over civil officials.
-The most influential member of the "Tigers" was Liu Jin.
+The Emperor favored the eunuchs he had grown up with over civil officials, and his grand secretaries found it difficult to express their concerns about eunuch management.
+He especially favored the "Eight Tigers", which included Zhang Yong and the influential Liu Jin.

-Zhang was appointed as the director of the palace carpentry workshops and in 1506, he was also given command of the Artillery Camp (Shenjiying) in the Beijing garrison.
-(Note: At the same time, the remaining "Eight Tigers" took command of the Three Great Camps: Liu Jin was given command of the infantry in the Five Armies Camp (Wujunying) and Wei Bin was given command of the cavalry in the Three Thousand Camp (Sanqianying).
+The Zhengde Emperor appointed Zhang as the director of the palace carpentry workshops (yuyongjian), and in 1506 gave him command of the Artillery Camp (Shenjiying) in the Beijing garrison.
+(Note: At the same time, the remaining Eight Tigers took command of the Three Great Camps: Liu Jin was given command of the infantry in the Five Armies Camp (Wujunying) and Wei Bin was given command of the cavalry in the Three Thousand Camp (Sanqianying).
 Each of these three eunuch-commanders was assisted by one hundred eunuchs.)
 In May 1510, Zhu Zhifan, Prince of Anhua, led a rebellion in Shaanxi in opposition to Liu Jin's reforms.
-The rebellion, known as the Prince of Anhua rebellion, was quickly suppressed by local troops within eighteen days.
-During this time, Zhang was sent with an army of 30,000 to quell the rebellion, and the Emperor also dispatched Yang Yiqing, an official familiar with the local area, to assist in the situation.
+Local troops suppressed the rebellion within eighteen days, and the Emperor sent Zhang with an army of 30,000 to quell the rebellion.
+The Emperor also dispatched Yang Yiqing, an official familiar with the local area, to assist in the situation.
 While working together to resolve the conflict, Yang convinced Zhang that he was in danger of being overthrown by Liu Jin in another coup.